janebax/spotipy_top_song_weekly/README.md

-Scripts to get most frequently played song on my Spotify account and add it to a playlist
+An app to get most frequently played song on my Spotify account in a given week and add it to a playlist

 ## TODOs
-- Currently the script can only get top songs from the past 4 weeks however we want to look at the last week.
-Next steps will be to update the song query to LastFM's API where I can get this information
+- Add in Spotify code to Search for the song and add to playlist

-## Spotify Setup
+## LastFM Setup

-You will first need to set up a Developer account on your Spotify account here and create an app.
-Use this to get your SPOTIPY_CLIENT_ID and SPOTIPY_CLIENT_SECRET.
-Your username will be on a seperate account page for your Spotify account.
-You will need to specify the redirect URI to a location of your choice - to run this locally I have used 'http://localhost:8888/callback'
+You will first need to set up an account with LastFM in order to get the listening date associated with your songs (it's not available on the Spotify API).
+When set up with LastFM, connect it to your Spotify account.

 ## Set environment variables

-This allows the SpotifyOAuth object to get user information
+This allows the the app to get information from the LastFM api
 ```
-export SPOTIPY_USERNAME='your-spotify-username'
-export SPOTIPY_CLIENT_ID='your-spotify-client-id'
-export SPOTIPY_CLIENT_SECRET='your-spotify-client-secret'
+export LASTFM_USERNAME='your-lastfm-username'
-export SPOTIPY_REDIRECT_URI='your-app-redirect-url'
+export LASTFM_API_KEY='your-lastfmgi-api-key'
 ```

 ## Running the script